-- Strokes need to be diagnosed and treated as quickly as possible in order to minimize brain damage.
+- Strokes need to be diagnosed and treated as quickly as possible to minimize brain damage.

 - Treatment depends on the type of stroke.

-In the US, approximately 40% of stroke deaths are in males, with 60% in females.
-According to the American Heart Association (AHA), compared to white people, black people have nearly twice the risk of a first-ever stroke and a much higher death rate from stroke.
+In the U.S., approximately 40 percent of stroke deaths are in males, with 60 percent in females.
+According to the American Heart Association (AHA), compared with white people, black people have nearly twice the risk of a first-ever stroke and a much higher death rate from stroke.

-In 2009, stroke was listed as the underlying cause of death in 128,842 persons in the US, resulting in an age-adjusted rate of 38.9 deaths per 100,000 population.
+In 2009, stroke was listed as the underlying cause of death in 128,842 persons in the U.S., resulting in an age-adjusted rate of 38.9 deaths per 100,000 population.
 The rate was almost twice as high among non-Hispanic blacks (73.6 per 100,000), and the rate of premature death from stroke was also higher among non-Hispanic blacks than their white counterparts (25.0 versus 10.2).

-Stroke is also more likely to affect people if they are overweight, aged 55 or older, have a personal or family history of stroke, do not exercise much, drink heavily, smoke or use illicit drugs.
+Stroke is more likely to affect people if they are overweight, aged 55 or older, have a personal or family history of stroke, do not exercise much, drink heavily, smoke, or use illicit drugs.